 Day 1: Arrive Tbilisi or Kutaisi

 Tbilisi, Georgia’s capital, is my favourite city in the region and the perfect place to kick off your Caucasus itinerary.
 If you’re arriving at Kutaisi airport, connect to a marshrutka to take you to Tbilisi on the same day.
-(If you have more time in the region on either end of your itinerary, I highly recommend staying in Kutaisi for a couple of nights.)
+(If you have more time in the region on either end of your itinerary, I highly recommend staying in Kutaisi for a couple of nights and trying some of the delicious Imeretian food on offer!).

 Spend your first night in Tbilisi hopping between wine bars or taking in a traditional dance performance.
 Needless to say, both these activities should be accompanied by copious amounts of delicious Georgian food.